careyc73/CleaningData/CodeBook.md

 	Subject - This variable records the individual wearing the devices when recordings were performed.
-The variable is an integral value between 1 and 30 preserving the anonymity of the test individual.
+The variable is an integral value between 1 and 30 (preserving the anonymity of the test individual.)

-	Activity - Originally a numerical code from 1 to 6 the variable in the data set produced by run_analysis has been transformed into the readable text indicated by the activity_labels file in the original data set.
+	Activity - Originally a numerical code from 1 to 6, the variable in the data set produced by run_analysis has been transformed into the readable text indicated by the activity_labels file in the original data set.

-# Transformation of original data
+# Data returned by the script
 The data table returned by run_analysis contains, as noted, only a subset of the variables in the original data set.

 Additionally the values returned are an aggregate of the original values.

-Specifically the observations from the original data set constitute individual samples of a given variable for a given {subject, activity} pair.
+Specifically the observations from the original data set constitute individual readings of each variable for {subject, activity} pairs.
 The rows in the data set returned by run_analysis are the mean of all samples for each {subject, activity} pair.

 For instance in the original data set there may be 8 samples of all the